brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 * I set my alarm so that I was standing on the trail when it became light enough to hike safely.
 In August that was around 6:00 AM.
 An early start allows you to walk more slowly and take more breaks.
+* I forced myself to walk *very slowly* during the first 30 minutes of each morning.
+This provided a good warmup and reduced the chances of injury.
 * I tried to stop hiking between 3:30 PM and 5:00 PM (August).
 * Personal preference: I liked to get up, pack up, and start hiking before eating breakfast.
 I stopped for a hot breakfast somewhere between 2-4 miles down the trail, generally at a good water source and ideally at a swimmable location.
 I found that overlapping my first break with breakfast was efficient and tricked my body into getting the first few miles "for free."
-* Personal preference: it's nice to get into camp on the earlier side and get first crack at selecting a tent site.
+* Personal preference: I liked to get into camp on the earlier side and get first crack at selecting a flat tent site.
 * I never hiked with a headlight.
 Headlight hiking should be for emergencies only.
 Scheduling night hikes to push more miles is asking for trouble in my view.